-- Avoid coming into contact with infected body fluids, such as through kissing, in infected people.
+- Avoid coming into close contact with infected body fluids, such as through kissing, in infected people.
 The cold sore virus spreads via person to person contact.

 - Avoid sharing knives, forks and spoons, or drinking from the same cup as someone with a cold sore.

 After you’ve been infected, there’s no way stop cold sores from appearing again in the future, although cold sore makeup could be a solution.
 Although there isn’t a cure for cold sores, there’s a number of thing you can do reduce the number of outbreaks you experience:

 - Avoid cold sore triggers.

 - Always use lip balm and sunscreen on your face.
 Too much sunlight can cause cold sores to flare up.